DEFRA/ffc-development-guide/docs/source-code.md

 - at least one approver
 - PR build must complete successfully

 On completion of a pull request a squash merge should be performed and the feature/bug branch should be deleted.
+The commit message should be amended to give a concise description of the changes, rather than the default list of individual accounts.